How do I interpret students' Mastery Measurement results?

 Overview of Performance

-- From the Progress Monitoring screen, click on a student's name to access the Mastery Measures
+- Navigate to the Progress Monitoring screen, click on a student's name, and then click "Mastery Measurement."

 - Michael's teacher decided he had met the goal and stopped this probe.

 After his teacher determined he met his first objective, Michael's teacher started a new probe.
 Her goal for Michael this time was to meet the proficiency target on 3 out of 5 attempts.
-Look at Michael's graph below:
+Look at Michael's graph above:

 - You can see that he met his proficiency target three times out of the five attempts he has had.